CyranoB/flash_cards/README.md

 ### Configuration

+The application performs a server-side check for the OpenAI API key at startup:

+- If the API key is properly configured:
+  - The application will start normally
+  - Users can immediately begin uploading and processing transcripts

-- Set your OpenAI API key and model in the `.env.local` file
+- If the API key is missing:
-- Choose your preferred interface language (English/French)
-- Customize theme settings (light/dark mode)
+  - A clear configuration screen will be displayed
+  - Instructions for setting up the API key will be shown
+  - The application will not process any transcripts until configured

+To update the API key:
+1. Stop the application
+2. Edit the `.env` file with your new API key
+3. Restart the application

 ## Usage

 1. **Upload Transcript**
-   - Drag and drop your plain text file or use the file browser
+   - Drag and drop your file or use the file browser
+   - Supported formats: TXT, DOCX, PDF
-   - Maximum file size: 50 words
+   - File size: 500-50,000 words
    - Files are processed locally for privacy

 2. **Processing**